Wednesday of the Second Week of Advent

-“Take my yoke upon you and learn from me… and you will find rest.”
+“Take my yoke upon you and learn from me… and you will find rest for yourselves.”

 Today’s brief Gospel passage seems to have a simple message.
 We might relate it to the image of Jesus as the Good Shepherd: He cares for us, His flock, and gives us rest.
 That is why He is coming, and what we prepare for during Advent.
 But there is another, different piece to this passage.